-Join the swing of events to celebrate the New Year’s Eve and have a wonderful beginning of the year!
+Join the swing of events to celebrate New Year’s Eve and have a wonderful start to the year!

-Join the Final Countdown Party, a hipster Seoulite’s way to celebrate the New Year.
+Join the Moulin Rouge Countdown Party, a hipster Seoulite’s way to celebrate the New Year

 Something that looks incompatible with another always coexists in this traditional but also modern metropolitan city of Seoul.
-On the one hand, people spend their year-end in a very traditional way at the Bosingak Pavillion, but on the other hand, there are people spending the same night full of hip-hop and EDM at the Final Countdown Party.
+On the one hand, people spend their year-end in a very traditional way at the Bosingak Pavillion, but on the other hand, there are people spending the same night full of partying with style at the 2020 Moulin Rouge New Year’s Countdown Party.

 Haedong Yonggungsa Temple, a famous temple built on the rocks with a scenic ocean view.